 (There are exceptions to these rules, but they do not apply to people working in beauty/hair salons or barbershops.)

-New employees are also legally entitled to the same rest breaks as every other employee in your salon or barbershop.
+All employees, including new staff, are legally entitled to rest breaks.
 For employees aged over 18, these are:

 • 20 minutes break if working more than six hours a day.